Audio description: FCC involvement

 When the Federal Communications Commission (FCC) started establishing various requirements for broadcasters in larger markets to improve their accessibility to audiences with hearing and vision impairments, DVS branched out to non-PBS programming, and soon description could be heard on the SAP for shows such as CSI: Crime Scene Investigation and The Simpsons.
 However, a federal court ruled in 2002 that the Federal Communications Commission had exceeded its jurisdiction by requiring broadcasters in the top 25 markets to carry video description.

 Since that time, the amount of new DVS television programming in the United States declined, as did access to information regarding upcoming described programming, while broadcasters like ABC and Fox instead decided to devote their SAP channels to Spanish language dubbing tracks of their shows rather than DVS due to the technical limitations of the analog NTSC standard.
 Description by DVS and other producers was still available in a limited form on television (the greatest percentage of DVS programming is still on PBS).
 WGBH's Media Access Group continues supporting description of feature films (known as DVS Theatrical) and DVS home videos/DVDs are available from WGBH as well as other vendors and libraries.
 Commercial caption providers the National Captioning Institute and CaptionMax have also begun to describe programs.
 Benefit Media, Inc., a subsidiary of DuArt Film and Video in New York City provides DVS services to USA Network.
-For the 2016 Summer Olympics, NBC is providing description of events during the network's primetime block.
+For the 2016 Summer Olympics, NBC provided description of events during the network's primetime block.